theupdateframework/pep-on-pypi-with-tuf/README.rst

 manager is using TUF to install or update a project from PyPI.

 This PEP has **not** been designed to be backward-compatible for package managers that do not use TUF security protocol to install or update a project from the PyPI described here.
 Instead, it is RECOMMENDED that PyPI maintain a backward-compatible API of itself that does NOT offer TUF so that older package managers that do not use TUF will be able to install or update projects from PyPI as usual but without any of the security offered by TUF.
-For the rest of this PEP, we will assume that PyPI will simultaneously maintain a backward-incompatible API of itself for package managers that MUST use TUF to securely install or update projects.
-We think that this approach represents a reasonable trade-off: older package managers that do not TUF will still be able to install or update projects without any TUF security from PyPI, and newer package managers that do use TUF will be able to securely install or update projects.
+For the rest of this PEP, it is assumed that PyPI will simultaneously maintain a backward-incompatible API of itself for package managers that MUST use TUF to securely install or update projects.
+This approach represents a reasonable
+trade-off: older package managers that do not TUF will still be able to install or update projects without any TUF security from PyPI, and newer package managers that do use TUF will be able to securely install or update projects.
 At some point in the future, PyPI administrators MAY choose to permanently deprecate the backward-compatible version of itself that does not offer TUF metadata.

 Every year, PyPI administrators are going to sign for *root* role keys.
 After that, automation will continuously sign for a timestamped, snapshot of all